bprinty/Flask-Occam/docs/usage.rst

 URL Processors
 --------------

-Above, we alluded to a custom url processor that automatically queries for objects of class ``Item`` ...
+Above, we alluded to a custom url processor that automatically queries for objects of class ``Item``.
+This section will cover that functionality with additional context.

 Without this URL processor, querying for the item and checking if it exists creates boilerplate that permeates the entire codebase: